Shubham-Kumar-Mca/HTML-CSS-And-JavaScript/Library-Managment-System/Library-Managment-System/README.md

 - The table columns are same as the My Books Page.
 #### Refer to this image for better understanding:-
 ![alt text](https://i.imgur.com/YDDioy9.png)
-#### General guidelines:-
-- The system on cp.masaischool.com may take between 1-20 minutes for responding,
-- so we request you to read the problem carefully and debug it before itself
-- we also request you not just submit it last minute
-- try to keep one submission at a time.